Tuesday, August 30, 2011

 Difference of opinion.
 Not really, more like a difference in boss.
 Rothschild, being a Yankee coach, gets paid by Hank and Hal Steinbrenner.
 Rapuano, being a Major League Baseball umpire, gets paid by Commissioner Bud Selig, who has a monetary interest in the Red Sox winning.

 Did I just call Rapuano corrupt?
-He kept in the game the pitcher who threw the obvious purpose pitch, and allowed to be thrown out a coach from the aggrieved team.
+He kept in the game the pitcher who threw the obvious purpose pitch, and allowed to be thrown out of the game a coach from the aggrieved team.
 I'm not saying Rapuano, the crew chief who could have overruled Wenger's running of Rothschild, is usually corrupt.
 I am saying, however, that an idiot would call the choice of who to toss and who not to toss "fair."

 Brett Gardner singled Cervelli to 3rd.
 Derek Jeter grounded into a double play, which scored Cervelli.
 5-2 Yankees.